 So, what I mean?
 Flavor possibilities are endless with Cold Brew!

 Wait!
 Cold Brew isn’t the Iced Coffee?

-When you'll request the barista for a cold brew coffee at a restaurant or coffee shop, you'll be given out a cup of java gently stirred with iced cubes.
+When you ask the barista for a cold brew coffee at a restaurant or coffee shop, you’ll be given out a cup of java gently stirred with iced cubes.